redshx86/tapectl/README.md

 `tapectl -k 32K -w folder.zip`

 sets block size to 32768 bytes then writes folder.zip to the tape.
+If your drive supports variable block size, it can be enabled with `-k 0`.
+Use `tapectl -vi` or `tapectl -Vi` to check features supported by the drive.

 Tape drives usually have hardware data compression and you probably want to disable it when archiving already compressed data.
 Use `-C` command to enable or disable hardware compression: